centreon/centreon-documentation/en/graph-views/install-ha.md

 ### Installing system packages

 Centreon offers a package named `centreon-ha-common`, which provides all the needed files and dependencies required by a Centreon cluster.
-These packages must be installed on both map nodes:
+These packages must be installed on both Map nodes:

 ```bash
 yum install epel-release
 yum install centreon-ha-common pcs pacemaker corosync corosync-qdevice
 ```

-SH keys exchange
+### SSH keys exchange

 SSH key-based authentication must be set so that files and commands can be sent from one node to another by UNIX accounts: